senorcodecat/graphcool-auth0-rules/README.md

 ## Generate Graphcool Token

-This Rule generates a [Graphcool Node Token](https://www.graph.cool/docs/reference/auth/authentication/authentication-tokens-eip7ahqu5o#node-tokens) using the [Graphcool System API](https://www.graph.cool/docs/reference/auth/authentication/authentication-tokens-eip7ahqu5o#generating-a-node-token-with-the-graphcool-system-api) and adds it to Auth0's generated `idToken` during user authentication.
+This Rule creates a new Graphcool user or adds a new Auth0 Connection to an existing user (if, for instance, the user logs in using Facebook after they've already logged in using Google) after they have successfully authenticated using Auth0.
+It also generates a [Graphcool Node Token](https://www.graph.cool/docs/reference/auth/authentication/authentication-tokens-eip7ahqu5o#node-tokens) using the [Graphcool System API](https://www.graph.cool/docs/reference/auth/authentication/authentication-tokens-eip7ahqu5o#generating-a-node-token-with-the-graphcool-system-api) and adds it to Auth0's generated `idToken` during user authentication.

-The same user may use multiple [Auth0 Connections](https://auth0.com/docs/connections) to login, and this Rule keeps track of those "identities" within the Graphcool schema itself:
+Note that this rule manages the user identity using their email address; this way the same user may use multiple [Auth0 Connections](https://auth0.com/docs/connections) to login, and this Rule keeps track of those "identities" within the Graphcool schema itself:

 ```graphql schema
 type User @model {